AnWiercze/NanopoReaTA/README.md

 ## Test data
 We provide a dataset of cDNA extracted from 2 samples of HEK293 and 2 samples of HeLa cells.

-The cells have been incubated for ~5 days in 95% humidity with a 5% C02 concentration in.
-When cells reached 90% confluency the RNA was isolated with Trizol and treated with DNase I. Reverse transcription and library preparation was performed with ONT (Oxford Nanopore Technologies) based direct cDNA kit + native barcoding expansion kit (SQK-DCS109 + EXP-NBD104).
+Test data is available in a seafile repository https://seafile.rlp.net/d/7a99b8b210e44eb9b70a/.
+The output folder structure of MinKnow is kept intact with this plattform, which enables users to directly test he functionality of NanopoReaTA.

-Test data is available on the ENA (European Nucleotide Archive) with the project number PRJEB61670: https://www.ebi.ac.uk/ena/browser/view/PRJEB61670.
+Test data is additionally available on the ENA (European Nucleotide Archive) with the project number PRJEB61670: https://www.ebi.ac.uk/ena/browser/view/PRJEB61670.
-Please note that one will have to reconstruct the folder structure of the MinKnow output using barcoded samples.
+Please note that one will have to reconstruct the folder structure of the MinKnow output using barcoded samples when dowloading files from ENA to use NanopoReaTA properly.

 Examples: ***Experiment_folder**/Sample_folder/Identifier/fastq_pass/barcodeXY/run_xyz_999.fastq* with (barcode01-barcode04).
 Barcode01 + barcode02 are HEK293 cDNA samples and barcode03-04 are HeLa cDNA samples.